 We have previously also supported and reflected on high-level responses to different viral outbreaks, in particular with our 2005 report on pandemic influenza and the 2007 follow up symposium with the Royal Society.
 In 2015, we also partnered with the Wellcome Trust to explore the use of neuraminidase inhibitors in influenza.

-Research is a key part of addressing the Covid-19 epidemic.
-We are supporting initiatives to ensure data is shared adequately and helping funders co-ordinate to ensure research is aligned with global research priorities to support rapid and effective epidemic preparedness and response.
+Research is a key part of addressing the COVID-19 epidemic.
+We are supporting initiatives to ensure data is shared effectively and helping organisations co-ordinate to support rapid and effective epidemic preparedness and response.

-Together with over 60 other funders, academies and scientific organisations from across the globe, we call on researchers, journals and funders to ensure that research findings and data relevant to this outbreak are shared rapidly and openly to inform the public health response and help save lives.
+Together with over 60 other funders, academies and scientific organisations from across the globe, we have called on researchers, journals and funders to ensure that research findings and data relevant to this outbreak are shared rapidly and openly to inform the public health response and help save lives.

 This joint letter, published on 31 January 2020, affirms our commitment to the principles set out in the 2016 Statement on data sharing in public health emergencies, and will seek to ensure that the World Health Organization has rapid access to emerging findings that could aid the global response.